Short descriptions of vintage motorcycles – Matchless to Rudge

 Moto Guzzi

-1921, Italy, this famous Italian factory already entered the international racing scene in 1924.
-But the definite breakthrough took place 1935 with the model in the 250 cc class.
-Stanley Woods won with this type machine the 1935 Lightweight Tourist Trophy .
-With a similar machine the same race was won by the Italian Omobono Tenni in 1937.
-It was the first non British motor cycle to win the Lightweight (250 cc) class of the TT and initialed the definite use of the rear suspension on road going bikes.
+1921, Italy.
+This famous Italian manufacturer entered the international racing scene in 1924.
+The decisive breakthrough came in 1935 with its 250 cc class model.
+Stanley Woods won the 1935 Lightweight Tourist Trophy with this machine.
+A similar model carried Omobono Tenni to victory in 1937.
+It was the first non‑British motorcycle to win the Lightweight (250 cc) class of the TT and marked the beginning of the widespread use of rear suspension on road‑going motorcycles.

-This neatly designed model "250" ohc race machine was introduced in 1926 and made until 1940 with a number of improvements as a commercially sold racer.
-It was the equipped with swinging arm rear springing and ridden by Stanley Woods won the 1935 Ligthweight TT.
-In 1937 with a similar machine the race was won by Omobono Tenni and continued to win TT-races from 1947 onwards.
+The neatly designed 250 cc OHC racing machine was introduced in 1926 and produced until 1940 with several improvements as a commercially available racer.
+Equipped with swinging‑arm rear suspension, it carried Stanley Woods to victory in the 1935 Lightweight TT.
+In 1937 Omobono Tenni repeated this success, and similar machines continued to win TT races from 1947 onwards.

 Moto Morini